Study support

 Pastoral care for international students

-As an education provider, we’re responsible for the welfare of our international students.
-The Government’s Pastoral Care Code of Practice sets out the University’s role and responsibilities in ensuring the wellbeing and safety of all our students.
-The Code applies to all domestic and international students, including those studying remotely and outside of New Zealand.
+As an education provider, the University is responsible for the welfare of international students.
+The Education (Pastoral Care of Tertiary and International Learners) Code of Practice sets out the University’s role and responsibilities for ensuring the wellbeing and safety of our students.
+The Code applies to all domestic and international students, including those studying remotely or outside New Zealand.